 Employment changes by sector paint a picture of the county’s changing economy.
-The total number of jobs in Berks County increased 8% from 2001 to 2015, but the Professional and Business Services sector grew 26% during this period, while Manufacturing jobs declined 20%.
-Trade, Transportation and Utilities was down slightly, by 3%.
+The total number of jobs in Berks County increased 9% from 2001 to 2016, but the Professional and Business Services sector grew 26% during this period, while Manufacturing jobs declined 20%.
+Trade, Transportation and Utilities was up slightly, by 4%.

 The share of jobs by sector is a key indicator of the structure of the economy in a region.
-In 2015, Trade, Transportation and Utilities made up the largest sector in Berks, accounting for 19% of jobs.
-Professional and Business Services comprised 14% of jobs, a larger share than the state and even with the nation.
+In 2016, Trade, Transportation and Utilities made up the largest sector in Berks, accounting for 19% of jobs.
+Professional and Business Services comprised 14% of jobs, a similar share to the nation and even with the state.
 Other key sectors were Manufacturing, 14%; Health Care and Social Assistance, 13%; and Government, 10%.

 Average salaries also are a gauge of the degree to which employees are sharing in the prosperity of particular industries.
 In 2016, the three highest-paid sectors in Berks County were Financial Activities, with an average salary of $79,800, Construction, at $60,500, and Professional and Business Services, at $59,200.

 Changes in salaries by sector offer a more detailed view of economic health in specific industries.
 Between 2000 and 2016, the average salary for Berks workers increased 7%, less than the state and nation.
 Most economic sectors in Berks had increases in average salaries during this period, but the extent varied widely, from a 54% increase in Financial Activities to a 22% decline in Educational Services.